 \subsection{Cooperative Mapping}

-In \cite{mansouri2018} the authors establish a theoretical framework for the collaboration of multiple agents on the mapping of an infrastructure, by proposing an \textit{a priori} coverage path for each UAV, based on horizontal slices of a 3D space, followed by an off-line cooperative reconstruction of the inspected area.
-Since pose graphs are essential for accurate mapping in simultaneous localization and mapping (SLAM), \cite{kim2010} presents a method to jointly optimize the pose graph of multiple robots, based on incremental smoothing and mapping, so that the goal is achieved with higher convergence speed.
-The authors of \cite{erol2016} use depth-cameras to perform SLAM and adopt a fusion technique, at a coordination center, to join the point clouds generated by the sensors of multiple robots.
+In \cite{mansouri2018} the authors establish a theoretical framework to map an infrastructure by multiple collaborating agents, by proposing an \textit{a priori} coverage path for each unmanned aerial vehicle (UAV), based on horizontal slices of a 3D space, followed by an off-line cooperative reconstruction of the inspected area.
+Since pose graphs are essential for accurate mapping in simultaneous localization and mapping (SLAM), \cite{kim2010} presents a method to jointly optimize the pose graph of multiple robots, based on incremental smoothing and mapping, which guarantee that the goal is achieved with a higher convergence speed.
+The authors of \cite{erol2016} use depth-cameras to perform SLAM and adopt a fusion technique, at a coordination center, that joins the point clouds generated by the sensors of multiple robots.
 The authors also highlight that task offloading, in the cloud, should take place to relieve onboard processing and power requirements.
 Zhang et al. \cite{zhang2020} develop a cooperative approach to generate 3D global maps by fusing multiple 3D-lidar data sensors.
 Their framework is based on a local map construction and feature extraction, followed by common areas detection and global map merging.
 They further develop an accurate and low-complexity method to increase the accuracy of the resulting merged map.
-The authors of \cite{li2024}, instead, devise a task allocation algorithm to perform cooperative mapping of an unexplored area with unmanned aerial vehicles (UAV).
+The authors of \cite{li2024}, instead, devise a task allocation algorithm to perform cooperative mapping of an unexplored area with UAVs.
 They propose area segmentation in nonoverlapping portions, combined with a back-and-forth scanning pattern.
 The cooperative problem is then solved with the help of a genetic algorithm (GA).
-In \cite{xie2023} the authors propose a hierarchical multi-robot path planning pipeline, whose model involves a graph traversal problem solved by a GA, a collision-free navigation problem solved with deep reinforcement learning, pose estimation from lidar data, and inter-robot data matching to close related graph loops.
+In \cite{xie2023} the authors propose a hierarchical multi-robot path planning pipeline, whose model involves i) a graph traversal problem solved by a GA, ii) a collision-free navigation problem solved with deep reinforcement learning, iii) pose estimation from lidar data, and iv) inter-robot data matching to close related graph loops.